-Which treatment is right for me?The treatment that is best for a patient will be determined during a consultation appointment with one of our board-certified dermatologist.
+Which treatment is right for me?The treatment that is best for a patient will be determined during a consultation appointment with our board-certified dermatologist.
 Dr. Mary Lupo was part of the FDA clinical trials for ESKATA and finds this to be the best treatment for most patients.
 However, the other treatments are still readily available if patients choose to move forward without the hydrogen peroxide service.

 Is treatment effective?Absolutely!
 Our team is dedicated to ensuring patients have access to the treatment options that will work best for their specific and unique needs.
 We may encourage patients to consider ESKATA when appropriate and speak to our team about the pros and cons of each option.
 We want our patients to be educated in the treatments available so they can make a knowledgeable choice for their skin and body.